gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/backup_restore.md

 ## Troubleshooting

-### Restoring database backup using omnibus packages outputs warnings
+### Restoring database backup using package installation outputs warnings

 If you are using backup restore procedures you might encounter the following warnings: